 The LWCF has helped to establish new public fishing areas, open new access into landlocked public lands, and acquire land specifically to benefit fish, wildlife, and the sporting public.
 The program is incredibly popular among hunters and anglers, and it enjoys bipartisan support on Capitol Hill.
 It’s the perfect example of a balanced conservation program, because it uses dollars raised from a small portion of federal offshore oil and gas drilling fees—not the American taxpayer’s wallet—to invest in our natural resources and outdoor recreation opportunities.

 America’s sportsmen and women understand that the LWCF has been critical to creating more outdoor recreation opportunities in American and, therefore, driving spending in rural communities nationwide.
-Now is the time to reauthorize LWCF.
+Projects like the ones below are why it’s time to fully fund LWCF.

 Cross Mountain Canyon Ranch